movidius/ncappzoo/networks/squeezenet_v1.0/README.md

-# SqueezeNet
+# squeezenet_v1.0
 ## Introduction
-The [SqueezeNet V1.0](https://github.com/opencv/open_model_zoo/blob/master/models/public/squeezenet1.0/squeezenet1.0.md) network can be used for image classification.
+The [squeezenet_v1.0](https://github.com/opencv/open_model_zoo/blob/master/models/public/squeezenet1.0/squeezenet1.0.md) network can be used for image classification.

+This sample utilizes the OpenVINO Inference Engine from the [OpenVINO Deep Learning Development Toolkit](https://software.intel.com/en-us/openvino-toolkit) and was tested with the 2019 R2 release.

 The provided Makefile does the following